Jeapie/jeapie-docs/docs/iOS/iOS-Native-SDK-API.md

 #####**<a name="subscribe">subscribe</a>**

-Subscribe this device for receive push notifications if this device was unsubscribed by `unsubcribe` method.
+Subscribe this device to push notifications if it was unsubscribed by `unsubcribe` method.

 ```Objective-C
 - (void)subscribe;